 - Try to be more physically active.
 Aim for 30 minutes of physical activity on most days of the week.
 Remember, gardening, brisk walking and housework all contribute.

 Why not try our diet plan to help you get on track

 I'm always on the go and find myself snacking all the time.
 Can you suggest any healthy snacks to replace my love of chocolates and sweets?

 Snacking is an important part of a balanced diet as it can help to maintain your energy levels and in fact, studies show that snacking may help you eat less at your next main meal.
 That said however, the snacks need to be healthy, not too calorific (like chocolate and sweets!) and provide you with sustained energy.
 Fruit is the obvious suggestion, with apples and bananas being great for on the go snacking but variety is also key, so here are some other foods you can snack on.

 Nuts and seeds are packed full of nutrients, high in protein and fibre but they are high in calories so keep to no more than a handful a day.
 You'll be surprised at how filling a small amount of nuts and seeds can be.
 Have you tried nut butters?
 A teaspoon spread on an oatcake makes a tasty alternative.

 Vegetable sticks with a dip are also a great snack and count towards your 5 a day.

 Dried fruit is great to have when you are craving something sweet.
 A tablespoon is a portion so stick to this.
 Mixing the dried fruit with nuts helps slow the release of the sugar into your body.
-Try the Love Life Vitality Mix >
+Try our pre-portioned Vitality Mix >

 - A small pot of low fat yogurt is a great snack and packed with calcium.